brown-palm/AntGPT/README.md

 python -m transformer_models.run --cfg transformer_models/configs/ek_clip_feature_best.yaml --exp_name ek_lta/clip_feature
 ```

-### Language Models Experiments
+### GPT Experiments

-To run a LLM based experiment, please use one of the workflow illustration [notebooks](llm_models/Finetuning/workflow_illustration.ipynb).
+To run a GPT experiment, please use one of the workflow illustration [notebooks](llm_models/Finetuning/workflow_illustration.ipynb).

+### Llama2 Experiments

+To run a Llama2 experiment, please refer to the instructions in that folder.

 # Our Paper